Q2 Stadium: Public transportation

-Bus connections to the stadium include MetroRapid route 803 and MetroBus routes 3, 383, 392, and 466.
+Bus connections to the stadium include CapMetro Rapid route 803 and CapMetro Bus routes 3, 383, 392, and 466.

 Events

 The stadium opened on June 16, 2021, hosting an international women's friendly between the United States and Nigeria.
 Christen Press scored the first ever goal in the stadium.

 Austin FC played their first ever match at the stadium on June 19, 2021, against the San Jose Earthquakes.
 The match ended with a 0–0 draw in front of a sellout crowd of 20,738.
 On July 1, 2021, Jon Gallagher scored the first ever competitive goal in Q2 Stadium history, during the 27th minute of Austin FC's 3rd ever regular MLS season home match versus Portland Timbers, eventually finishing as a 4–1 win to Austin FC.

-On July 29, 2021, USA beat Qatar in the Gold Cup Semifinals on a Gyasi Zardes goal in the 86th minute, and Q2 hosted its first World Cup qualifying match that October, a 2-0 win against Jamaica.
-Q2 hosted its first Nations League match on June 10, 2022, a 5-0 win against Grenada.
+On July 29, 2021, USA beat Qatar in the Gold Cup Semifinals on a Gyasi Zardes goal in the 86th minute, and Q2 hosted its first World Cup qualifying match that October, a 2–0 win against Jamaica.
+Q2 hosted its first Nations League match on June 10, 2022, a 5–0 win against Grenada.
 FC Dallas striker Jesús Ferreira scored 4 goals for the Americans in the match, the first ever hat-trick in Q2 Stadium.

+On July 4, 2022, Q2 Stadium held its first non-sporting event, when it hosted Willie Nelson's 4th of July Picnic and Firework show, an annual event that was started in 1972.

+On July 30, 2022, Q2 hosted its first non-soccer event, Premier Rugby Sevens, featuring a single day Rugby sevens tournament with the Experts, Loonies, Headliners, and Loggerheads.
+PR7s returned to Q2 on June 17, 2023, for the Eastern Conference Kickoff.

+In December 2023, Q2 was selected to host 2 matches for the 2024 Copa América, a quadrennial CONMEBOL soccer tournament.
+Copa América is the oldest national team soccer tournament in the world.
+Q2 was one of fourteen stadium selected in the United States and one of three soccer specific stadiums chosen to host matches.
+Later that month, the 2024 Copa América draw revealed that the first game would feature Venezuela and Jamaica, and the second game would feature Paraguay and the winner of qualifying play-off match between Costa Rica and Honduras.